One-Stop Guide to Competing as an Adult Gymnast.

 There are a handful of meets in October and November, but most meets occur January - March.
 People can participate as individuals or as a part of a club.
 The season culminates with a National Championship meet in April.
 With exception of a few competitions, the NAIGC is co-ed.
 Most NAIGC clubs will not have tryouts and everyone will make the club team.
 Most clubs will have semester or annual membership fees.

-For women, there is only the choice of USAG Level 8 or 9, which are harder levels than many adult gymnasts have achieved.
-However, you may compete as much as you can and just accept lower start values.
+For women, there is a more limited choice of developmental and level 7, level 8 or level 9.
+However, you may compete as much as you can (forward rolls as a "tumbling pass" is sometimes done) and just accept lower start values.
 Many do, and it's a low-pressure, fun environment.
 To compete in Nationals you have to be an NAIGC member which is about $30 and comes with a membership gift along with the Nationals meet fee which covers your competition and includes a meet t-shirt.
 Note: Men have their own levels and rules.

 A list of clubs appears here: